debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/viewing/view-traffic.md

 # Viewing the traffic

-Once the device is provisioned, you can have an overview of the traffic going through your LoRaWAN®
+Once the device is provisioned, you can have an overview of the traffic going through your LoRaWAN® network by displaying up to 10 000 packets in the Dashboard.
-:specificContent[or cellular ]{flavor=tpw}
-network by displaying up to 10 000 packets in the Dashboard.

 The Dashboard contains a search bar and a result window called the Last packets list.